 1 Introduction

-The country’s high-income status and small population are coupled with socio-cultural preferences for detached, landed houses and living close to relatives, often in multigenerational households.
+The country’s high-income status and small population are coupled with sociocultural preferences for detached, landed houses and living close to relatives, often in multigenerational households.
 These preferences significantly shape housing demand patterns.
-At the same time, two major economic hubs–Bandar Seri Begawan in the Brunei-Muara District and the oil town of Seria in the Belait District–concentrate economic activities and influence housing markets at opposite ends of the country.
-These hubs are complemented by the conservation areas and forest reserves, which limit land availability for development, further shaping the spatial distribution of housing demand and prices.
+At the same time, two major economic hubs–Bandar Seri Begawan in the Brunei-Muara District, and the oil town of Seria in the Belait District–concentrate economic activities and influence housing markets at opposite ends of the country.
+These hubs are complemented by conservation areas and forest reserves, which limit land availability for development, further shaping the spatial distribution of housing demand and prices.

 Despite being a high-income country, Brunei exhibits notable stratification in property prices based on location.
 Urban areas, particularly near economic hubs, tend to command significantly higher prices, while rural regions see lower demand and prices due to limited infrastructure and economic opportunities.
 Interestingly, high rates of car ownership1 and a well-connected road network make most areas in Brunei accessible, suggesting that physical connectivity alone does not explain these disparities.
-Instead, socio-economic factors and proximity to key amenities and employment centers likely play a more substantial role.
-This has been suggested by previous studies on Brunei’s housing landscape, which predominantly have been qualitative in nature focusing on urban geography, urban sprawl, and socio-cultural norms (Hassan 2023; Hassan et al. 2011; Janaji and Ibrahim 2020).
+Instead, socioeconomic factors and proximity to key amenities and employment centres likely play a more substantial role.
+This has been suggested by previous studies on Brunei’s housing landscape, which predominantly have been qualitative in nature focusing on urban geography, urban sprawl, and sociocultural norms (Hassan 2023; Hassan et al. 2011; Janaji and Ibrahim 2020).

 The research addresses three primary questions: What are the key determinants of house prices in Brunei, and how do spatial dependencies influence these relationships?
-Which spatial areas exhibit persistent or intermittent clustering of high or low house prices, and how do these patterns correlate with socio-economic factors, infrastructure, and policy interventions?
-Additionally, how do spatial-temporal patterns of property prices reflect the disparities between urban and rural regions, and what implications do these trends have for housing policy and market interventions?
+Which spatial areas exhibit persistent or intermittent clustering of high or low house prices, and how do these patterns correlate with socioeconomic factors, infrastructure, and policy interventions?
+Additionally, how do spatio-temporal patterns of property prices reflect the disparities between urban and rural regions, and what implications do these trends have for housing policy and market interventions?

 To effectively answer the research questions, this study employs a multi-step approach.
 First, the challenge of data gaps in the collection process is addressed by applying spatio-temporal imputation techniques.
-This ensures a robust and comprehensive spacetime data “cube” for subsequent analyses, capturing both spatial and temporal dimensions of the housing market.
-Second, a spatio-temporal Conditional Autoregressive hedonic regression model was utilised to decompose house prices into their key determinants, such as square footage, land size, and type of property, while accounting for spatial dependencies between neighboring areas.
+This ensures a robust and comprehensive space-time data “cube” for subsequent analyses, capturing both spatial and temporal dimensions of the housing market.
+Second, a spatio-temporal Conditional Autoregressive hedonic regression model was utilised to decompose house prices into their key determinants, such as square footage, land size, and type of property, while accounting for spatial dependencies between neighbouring areas.
 This approach enables us to quantify how these factors contribute to variations in house prices across Brunei.
 Finally, an Emerging Hot Spot Analysis (EHSA) was conducted to identify and classify areas with persistent and intermittent clusters of high (hotspots) or low (coldspots) house prices over time.
-This provides insights into the long-term spatial-temporal dynamics of the housing market and highlights regions where policy interventions may be required.
+This provides insights into the long-term spatio-temporal dynamics of the housing market and highlights regions where policy interventions may be required.

-This study serves as an exploratory analysis, marking the first quantitative investigation of spatial-temporal dynamics in Brunei’s housing market.
+This study serves as an exploratory analysis, marking the first quantitative investigation of spatio-temporal dynamics in Brunei’s housing market.
 By providing a foundational framework, it hopes to address critical gaps in the literature and to spur further research on property price modelling, both locally and across the region.

 2 Literature review